open-traffic-generator/conformance/readme.md

 - Recommended OS is Ubuntu LTS release.
 - At least 2 CPU cores
 - At least 6GB RAM
-- At least 20GB Hard Disk Space
+- At least 10GB Free Hard Disk Space
 - Go 1.17+ or Python 3.6+ (with pip)
 - Docker Engine (Community Edition)